 You can submit your project description in writing, in video, or both.
 You will need to answer these questions:

-- Describe your innovation in detail, including any relevant information as to how it came about. (max 200 words)
+2. Describe your innovation in detail, including any relevant information as to how it came about.
+What are you doing to solve the problem in question one?
+(Max 200 words) 5 points

-- Tell us about your Research and Design process.
-What sort of background research and/or consultation have you done to support the development of your idea (e.g. consulting with people in the field or industry)? (max 200 words)
+3. Tell us about your Research and Design process.
+What sort of background research and/or consultation have you done to support the development of your idea (e.g., consulting with the audience your innovation will impact, consulting people in the field or industry)?
+If referencing published research, please add a citation in a valid format.
+(Max 200 words) 5 points

-- What is currently being done to address this problem or similar problems in your community or elsewhere?
-How does your project differ from existing solutions? (max 100 words)
+5. Current landscape: What is currently being done to address this problem or similar problems in your community or elsewhere?
+How is your project different or better than existing solutions?
+If no solutions exist, why might that be?
+(Max 100 words) 5 points

-- Are there any potential barriers to implementing your solution?
-If so, how might you propose overcoming them? (max 100 words)
+6. How will you implement your innovation?
+Are there any potential barriers to implementing your solution?
+If so, how might you propose overcoming them?
+(Max 100 words) 5 points

-- Explain who your collaborators or partners have been, or will be, as the innovation is brought to life. (max 200 words)
+7. Explain who your collaborators or partners have been, or will be, as the innovation is brought to life.
+(Max 200 words) 5 points

-- Describe how you would use the cash award to support your innovation. (max 200 words)
+8. Describe how you would use the cash award to support your innovation.
+(Max 200 words) 5 points

 If you’re submitting in writing, stick to the word counts listed beside each question.
 Focus on the process and benefits of your project and try to avoid jargon or buzzwords.
 We want to know about you and your project!